-The remission of water rates is to provide for the effective and fair management of leaks on private properties by incentivising customers to repair private water leaks in a timely manner.
+The remission of water rates is to provide for the effective and fair management of leaks on private properties by incentivising customers to promptly repair private water leaks.

 This remission addresses issues experienced with customer's payments for loss of water from metered water connections.
 The remission provides a financial incentive that will remit 50% of the charged cost for the estimated volume of water lost through leakage, once the following conditions and requirements are met: